-Some Christians do celebrate Passover, albeit to a much lesser degree than observant Jews.
-Often, only an abbreviated Seder is kept, and the ceremony is tied to Easter and only loosely tied to the Old Testament Exodus.
-Christians focus on the redemption from the bondage of sin through the sacrifice of Christ, rather than the Jewish Passover's celebration of redemption from bondage in the land of Egypt.
+Some Christians do celebrate a form of Passover, albeit with an abbreviated Seder that is tied to Easter and only loosely tied to the Old Testament Exodus.
+Christians focus on redemption from the bondage of sin through the sacrifice of Jesus Christ, rather than the Jewish Passover's celebration of redemption from bondage in the land of Egypt.

 Christian Passover Seders are sometimes held on the evening corresponding to the 14th of Nisan rather than the 15th, since the former is taken to be the day Jesus was executed in Jerusalem.